-Each and every parent want to offer the best to their children.
+Every parent wants to offer the best to their children.
 The more option your children have, the better.
 It is well known that music is a good way to increase many skills for a child: intelligence, focus, dedication… And violin is a prestigious and impressive instrument that has to be learned early.
 I have three children, and I have asked this question to myself many times.

-How young to start violin lessons?
-Some teachers try to give lessons to children at the age of 3.
-This is considered really early, maybe too early.
-Usually, 5 to 6 is a good age to start if your child can focus and is willing to.
-7 and 8 years old is when most children start playing the violin because they gain maturity and know how to read.
-Some virtuosos even started later than that.
+Usually, 5 to 6 is a good age to start if your child can focus and is willing to learn.
+7 to 8 is when most children start playing the violin because they gain maturity and know how to read.
+But great virtuosos even started later than that.

-Although most teachers recommend starting learning the violin at the age of 7, many parameters differ from one situation to another, leading to failure in violin learning.
+Although most teachers recommend starting to learn the violin at the age of 7, many parameters differ from one situation to another, leading to failure in violin learning.
 Each child is different.
 Let’s see how we can determine when to start the violin and when to wait.

 I won’t say “it depends”… though it is a hard question to answer.
 In order to start the violin, a 3-year-old child needs to have certain qualities:

 - Coordination between body parts;

 - Willing to imitate someone.

 - A child, whether 3 or 4, has to be able to focus for a certain time to be able to learn the violin.
 Even if that focus can only last 5 minutes at a time, that can be enough, but it is necessary.
 A couple of 5 minutes sequences with play in between can be a good start.
 Violin is a good way to start learning how to focus, anyway.

 - Learning how to play the violin needs coordination in body gestures.
 If your child is not too small, and not a “baby” anymore, his gestures can be trained regularly to play the violin.
 His or her hand and arm size must be big enough to hold a violin of quarter size.